luke-o-brien/Pacman-Game/README.md

 ```

 To get the ghosts to move on their own I created a setInterval function which would occur every 0.5s.
-Like the spawn function this was also wrapped in an foreach loop to apply to all ghosts.
-The ghosts in this inital build move randomly.
-To get this working i created an array of potential directions and set the function up to return a random direction from the array.
-I then used a chain of if statements to determine if it was permissable for the ghost to move in that direction by checking the class of the square. if it is permissable then using the function above the ghost was removed the index position of the ghost was changed and the ghost respawn.
+Like the spawn function this was also wrapped in a foreach loop to apply to all ghosts.
+The ghosts in this initial build move randomly.
+To get this working I created an array of potential directions and set the function up to return a random direction from the array.
+I then used a chain of if statements to determine if it was permissible for the ghost to move in that direction by checking the class of the square. if it is permissible then using the function above the ghost was removed the index position of the ghost was changed and the ghost respawn.
 At the end of the movement to ghostKillsPacman function was triggered to check if pacman and the ghost were at the same index.

 ```js
 function ghostMoves() {